tjclement/esp-dimmer-hardware/README.md

 # Ordering the board
 Choose whether you want a single or triple channel dimmer, and then send all files in [single_channel or triple_channel]/gerber_files/ to your PCB house, and all should be fine and dandy!

+You can also order the new triple channel design from DirtyPCBs here: http://dirtypcbs.com/store/designer/details/tjclement/1218/esp12-led-improved-zip

 # Parts
 After having ordered the print board, you're going to want to have these parts for every module (mind you, there's two panelized modules per board ordered!):
 <table>